 "We continue to provide the one-day take back events in conjunction with the national DEA events to capitalize on the public awareness of properly disposing unwanted medications," said Carrie Uthe, Chair of the MAMDP initiative.
 "After each of the one-day events, our team evaluates if they are still necessary, and this last one certainly proved we should keep going."

 The MAMDP initiative was started in 2010.
 Since then, they've host several events per year and established permanent collection boxes at all Muskegon area law enforcement departments and several local pharmacies.
-To date, the group has collected well over 15 tons of materials.
+To date, the group has collected nearly 19 tons of materials.
 The Muskegon initiative has received national attention in the 2015 National Drug Control Strategy and listed as a best practice by the White House for Community Benefit projects.

 Please download this flyer for other medication disposable location sites.